samcal/thenewrad.io/_posts/2014-10-02-perversion-of-fear.markdown

 Therefore a fear of being sad exists.
 This fear can manifest itself though, as sadness.
 The debilitation of the meloncholic is her or his evaluation of each happening as producing either good or bad emotion.

 It is in testing for sadness that meloncholy grows.
 The thought produces the feeling, and conflates with the events in question.
-The fear of negativity grows by asking about it repeatedly, and grows with the accumulation of falacious conflations. [^1] The fear prevents recovery.
+The fear of negativity grows by asking about it repeatedly, and grows with the accumulation of falacious conflations[^1].
+The fear prevents recovery.

 Homophobia
 ----------